Department of Labor Logo United States Department of Labor

 What Jewelers and Precious Stone and Metal Workers Do

-Jewelers and precious stone and metal workers design, construct, adjust, repair, appraise and sell jewelry.
+Jewelers and precious stone and metal workers design, construct, adjust, repair, appraise and sell jewelry and related products.

 Work Environment

-Jewelers and precious stone and metal workers spend much of their time at a workbench or polishing station, using tools and chemicals.
+Jewelers and precious stone and metal workers may spend much of their time at a workbench or polishing station, using tools and chemicals.
+Most work full time.

 How to Become a Jeweler or Precious Stone and Metal Worker

-Jewelers and precious stone and metal workers typically need a high school diploma to enter the occupation, and they learn the skills of the trade through on-the-job training.
+Jewelers and precious stone and metal workers typically need a high school diploma to enter the occupation, and they learn their skills on the job.
+Some workers complete an apprenticeship or trade school program.

 Pay